 Online learning at the University of Illinois, Springfield, caters to busy professionals and other nontraditional students.
 UIS understands that the needs of students who take online classes can be different from the needs of students in the traditional classroom.
 Students who taking online courses with UIS pay the e-tuition rate, which is much lower than the rate for traditional tuition.
 This applies to out of state students as well.

 When you become an online student at UIS, you’re never alone.
 You’ll get a personal program director who will walk you through the process and be there for you every step of the way, from the day you accept your offer to the day you earn your degree.
 UIS offers online learners the opportunity to work toward bachelor’s degrees, master’s degrees, graduate degrees, and certificates.

 McKendree University has been serving students for over 200 years, and they’re proud to now offer online education to students who prefer a nontraditional college experience.
 The university sets a top limit of 20 students per online class, allowing each student plenty of time to get one on one interaction with their instructor.
 Many programs are offered, from bachelor’s degrees all the way up to a doctoral program.

-McKendree prides itself on being affordable to all students, and offers a no fee application.
-Personal program advisors work with students to make sure they’re getting everything they need out of their online education in order to start or advance in their career.
+McKendree prides itself on being affordable to all students and offers a no-fee application.
+Personal program advisors work with students to make sure they’re getting everything they need out of their online education in order to start or advance in their careers.

 Number of Online Programs: 10